guiml/ProgramAssignment4/CodeBook.md

 After agregating the information, the script renames the column names to a tidy format, and then summarize and export the information to the file tidy.csv with the average of each variable for each activity and each subject.

-##Description of the variables in the tiny_data.txt file
+##Description of the variables in the tidy.csv file
- - Dimensions of the dataset: 10299 records, split into 561 variables
+ - Dimensions of the dataset: 6 groups and 561 variables